magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 library(BactDating)
 ```

-##### Simulate tip data with two different state.
+##### Simulate tip data with two different states.

-For the purpose of this example we let the geographical states represent
+For the purpose of this example, we let the geographical states
-Norway and the rest of the World (RoW).
-The package was originally
+represent Norway and the rest of the World (RoW).
+The package was
-developed geographical data with two locations.
+originally developed geographical data with two locations.

 ``` r
 set.seed(400)